charliereese/terra_boi/README.md

 ## Contributing

-This gem is currently not accepting contributions.
+This gem is currently not actively accepting contributions.

+With that in mind, if you'd like to make a fix / change, please create a pull request (and when I have a moment - probably in a couple weeks time - I'll have a look)!

 ## License